-In the first eight months of 2012, Alabama-based flatbedder WTI Transport signed over 100 new Lease Purchase agreements.
-That’s an exponential increase over the few dozen WTI had at the beginning of the year.
-Which should tell you two things.
+In just eight months last year, Alabama-based flatbedder WTI Transport signed over 100 new Lease Purchase agreements.
+Since the company’s entire fleet was in the 300-truck range at the time, that should tell you two things:

 1) With the difficulty of finding banks to finance truck purchases, Lease Purchase programs are quickly becoming the only way ambitious drivers can become Owner Operators.

 2) The folks at WTI are doing something right.
 Particularly when you consider how many of their Lease Purchase drivers successfully take title to their trucks.
 “The main thing is, we don’t treat our program as a profit center,” says Lease Purchase Director Jason Quinn.
 “We created it because we really do want to see more drivers become Owner Operators.

 “Our President Rendy Taylor has always said, ‘We can’t consider ourselves successful until a driver gets his title.’
 That’s our philosophy.
 And drivers know that.”
 So what’s WTI’s secret?
 It’s no secret: They actually help their drivers succeed.

 HERE ARE THE FIVE FUNDAMENTALS OF WTI’S PROGRAM.

 Better still, says Quinn, don’t require any money down.

 It’s pretty simple, Quinn continues: If a driver can’t afford a large down payment, he certainly can’t afford a huge balloon payment.
 After all, Quinn notes, that’s where so many Lease Purchase drivers at other companies lose their trucks.

 3) Pay A Decent Wage.
 And Make Payments Affordable.